nosoop/SM-TFCustomWeaponsX/README.md

   - New attribute classes can be injected using a plugin like [Hidden Dev Attributes][], and developers can then use `TF2Attrib_HookValue*` to calculate values like any other in-game attribute.
-  - For increased flexibility / fixes with existing game attributes, see my [Attribute Support Fixes][] project, which is a no-configuration project that fixes certain attribute interactions.
 - The [Custom Attributes Framework][].
   - These are basically `KeyValues` handles stored as an attribute value under a common interface.
 "Attributes" can be declared freely without an injection process, speeding up